نوع مقاله : مقاله پژوهشی

 نویسندگان [English]

-Methodology: This research is an applied research that has been conducted using common techniques in scientometric studies, such as co-word network, co-authorship network and co-country analysis.
-The statistical population in the present study comprises all scientific documents in the field of "direct satellite-to-device connection technologies" that have been indexed in the Scopus citation database between 2011 and 2024.
-The number of retrieved results included 168 documents that, after retrieval and statistical analysis, were visualized, and relevant maps were visualized in this field with software such as VOSviewer and Gephi.
+Methodology: This study is an applied research conducted using common scientometric techniques, including co-word network analysis, co-authorship network analysis, and co-country analysis.
+The statistical population consists of all scientific documents related to "direct satellite-to-device connection technologies" indexed in the Scopus citation database from 2011 to 2024.
+A total of 168 documents were retrieved.
+After data collection and statistical analysis, the results were visualized using software such as VOSviewer and Gephi to generate relevant maps in this field.

 کلیدواژهها [English]